mkner/robo-pid/README.md

 A Python PID Controller For Mobile Robotics

-**RoboPID** is Python PID Controller that can handle the combined kinematic and dynamic complexity of mobile robotics.
+**RoboPID** is Python PID Controller designed to handle the combined kinematic and dynamic complexity of mobile robotics.
 The controller implements timestep integration that can be used in discretized time regulators.